Two words that strike fear in the minds of doctors and patients alike: Collection Agency.

 As part of these federal mandates, debt collection agencies are responsible for keeping debtors’ information private and secure.
 Data provided by doctors and hospitals can have personal information, including SSN, DOB, and other sensitive information.
 All “Personally Identifiable Information” must be protected from fraud, theft, and any other means of being public.

 A reputable medical debt agency will know that they must sign a “HIPAA Business Associate Agreement” to agree that they will comply with HIPAA regulations.

 Dealing with Insurance Companies

-Insurance companies are legally liable to respond within a few weeks after a collection letter is received.
-Collection agency will not generally make phone calls to an insurance company.
+Insurance companies are legally liable to respond within a few weeks after receiving a collection letter.
+A collection agency will not generally make phone calls to an insurance company.

 A collection agency does not have to be a bad thing.
-When doctors are working with the right one and utilizing them in the right way will help your practice’s financial health and allow you to get paid in full in the right way, without damaging valuable patient relationships.
+The right collection agency will improve your cash flow, without damaging valuable patient relationships.